International Arbitration

 Before the dispute materializes, defining and selecting the appropriate procedure

-Companies do not always wish to refer their disputes to local courts and prefer inserting arbitration agreements in their contracts to refer their cases to arbitration in order to be before a neutral forum, benefit from a flexible procedure and obtain an award that can be easily enforced.
+Companies do not always wish to refer their disputes to local courts and prefer inserting arbitration agreements in their contracts to refer their cases to arbitration in order to be before a neutral forum, benefit from a flexible procedure and obtain an award that one can enforce more easily than a foreign ruling.

 Defining the most effective and appropriate procedural strategies